Have you ever looked at someone and said “Oh boy. That person has a big head!” I know I have and I’m sure others have said the same about my head too.

 This cat breed even appeared in many movies, often portrayed as the evil mastermind with a weird Asian accent.

 The Siamese cat has a small triangular head with big pointy ears like the Devon Rex.
-It has a normal coat of fur that is usually cream-coloured with darker points.
+It has a normal coat of fur that is usually cream-colored with darker points.

 Owners of a Siamese cat will tell you that this cat is very intelligent and behaves more like a dog.
 Siamese cats can be rather needy and need a lot of attention from their owners.